 Novel View Synthesis.
-View synthesis has been a longstudied problem in computer vision and graphics.
-When synthesizing with multiple input views, 3D structural representations are often leveraged such as classical multiview geometry [10, 11, 18, 25, 51, 73], deep voxel representations [30, 52], and neural radiance fields [37, 64].
-Recently, researchers have also proposed to perform singleimage view synthesis to bring a static photo to life [20, 24, 27, 43, 53, 56, 68, 70].
-For example, Wiles et al. [68] propose to perform view synthesis using 3D point clouds as intermediate representations.
+View synthesis has been a long-studied problem in computer vision and graphics.
+When synthesizing with multiple input views, 3D structural representations are often leveraged such as classical multiview geometry [10, 11, 18, 26, 53, 76], deep voxel representations [31, 54], and neural radiance fields [38, 66].
+Recently, researchers have also proposed to perform single-image view synthesis to bring a static photo to life [20, 25, 28, 45, 55, 57, 70, 72].
+For example, Wiles et al. [70] propose to perform view synthesis using 3D point clouds as intermediate representations.
 While these approaches work well with small camera changes, they cannot outpaint pixels far from the given view.
-To perform view synthesis with large camera changes, Rombach et al. [44] propose a Transformer based autoregressive model.
+To perform view synthesis with large camera changes, Rombach et al. [46] propose a Transformer based autoregressive model.
 While this approach can synthesize diverse and realistic results, it cannot synthesize consistent views along a trajectory.
-To seek a balance, Rockwell et al. [43] propose to leverage both 3D representation and the autoregressive models to achieve consistent view synthesis in indoor scenes with large camera changes.
+To seek a balance, Rockwell et al. [45] propose to leverage both 3D representation and the autoregressive models to achieve consistent view synthesis in indoor scenes with large camera changes.
 However, they are not able to generate a long-term future outside the door of the given room like our approach does.
+Our work is highly inspired with the idea of building "Infinite Images" in [21].
+Instead of performing explicit matching through a large-scale dataset, we synthesize the novel scene by sampling with a Transformer model.

 Video Synthesis.
 Learning to synthesize a video provides an important manner to capture the dynamics of the world.
-Researchers have studied synthesizing videos from a random noise vector [48, 57, 61], predicting the future frames based on one or multiple previous frames [12, 17, 22, 26, 35, 62, 63], and translating one video from one modality to another [5, 42, 65, 66].
+Researchers have studied synthesizing videos from a random noise vector [50, 58, 63], predicting the future frames based on one or multiple previous frames [12, 17, 23, 27, 36, 64, 65], and translating one video from one modality to another [5, 44, 67, 68].
 However, most video synthesis approaches do not consider the underline 3D geometry of the scene when predicting the pixels.
-Our work is mostly related to [29], which proposes an approach to synthesize a long-term video of outdoor nature environments given a single image and a trajectory as inputs.
+Our work is mostly related to [30], which proposes an approach to synthesize a long-term video of outdoor nature environments given a single image and a trajectory as inputs.
 Different from them, we focus on 3D indoor scenes, which requires more structural reasoning when performing outpainting.

 Image Extrapolation and Outpainting.
-Image outpainting [23, 67, 69] synthesizes pixels beyond current input images in 2D.
-Specifically, our work is related to the autoregressive models [36,41,49,58,59], which perform outpainting the next pixels in a sequential manner.
+Image outpainting [24, 69, 71] synthesizes pixels beyond current input images in 2D.
+Specifically, our work is related to the autoregressive models [37,43,51,59,61], which perform outpainting the next pixels in a sequential manner.
 However, learning to predict pixels one by one introduces a large complexity in training and inference.
-Recently, Razavi et al. [40] propose a novel representation with Vector Quantized Variational AutoEncoder (VQ-VAE), which performs autoregressive modeling in latent space instead of pixel space.
-This largely reduces the complexity in sequential modeling, and it enables Generative Adversarial Networks [15,28] for synthesizing high-resolution images with Transformers.
+Recently, Razavi et al. [42] propose a novel representation with Vector Quantized Variational AutoEncoder (VQ-VAE), which performs autoregressive modeling in latent space instead of pixel space.
+This largely reduces the complexity in sequential modeling, and it enables Generative Adversarial Networks [15,29] for synthesizing high-resolution images with Transformers.
 Our work is highly inspired by these works.
-Besides forwarding only image tokens to Transformers, we also add cameras as tokens in sequential modeling similar to [44].
+Besides forwarding only image tokens to Transformers, we also add cameras as tokens in sequential modeling similar to [46].

 Transformers.
-With the success of Transformer in language-modeling [13,39,60], it is also recently introduced into multiple recognition tasks in computer vision [1-3, 14, 16,31,32].Besides recognition tasks, it has also been widely used together with autoregressive models for image and video generations [15, 28, 38, 44].
+With the success of Transformer in language-modeling [13,40,62], it is also recently introduced into multiple recognition tasks in computer vision [1-3, 14, 16,32,33].
+Besides recognition tasks, it has also been widely used together with autoregressive models for image and video generations [15, 29, 39, 46].
 However, it is still very challenging to optimize the self-attention module in Transformer when modeling a long sequence of visual tokens.
 In this paper, we propose to introduce a novel camera-aware bias as a locality constraint for better sequential modeling.